altera-fpga/altera-fpga.github.io/docs/linux-embedded/drivers/spi/spi.md

 **Note:** When building binaries to exercise this test procedure using the Linux Boot example build flow, it is necessary to enable the drivers and their dependencies as indicated in [Kernel Configurations](#kernel-configurations) section.
 In the case of the GSRB build flow, all the required drivers are already included either as part of the kernel image (included through kernel configuration) or including and loading the **.ko** driver file from the file system.

-The following test procedure can be exercised using the Agilex 5 E-Series device using the DEBUG2 daughter card for the Premium development kit, in which the **spidev-test** application targets the built-in Microchip 25AA128 EEPROM device.
+The following test procedure can be exercised using the Agilex 5 E-Series device using the DEBUG2 daughter card for the Premium development kit, in which the **spidev_test** application targets the built-in Microchip 25AA128 EEPROM device.
 The **spidev** driver is compatible with this device.

 The test procedure consist on enabling the writing in the EEPROM device, then writing a byte (0xC6) to a memory location (0x68D) and then reading this back.